Some of the numbers presented in this website may not be the most recent available

 The islands were inhabited by Kalinago people when Columbus landed in 1493.
 In 1538, French Huguenots established a settlement, soon destroyed by the Spanish but from 1623 new English and French settlements were created and by 1626 the indigenous people had been wiped out.

 Spain failed to recover control and Saint Kitts became a joint base from where neighbouring islands were settled.
 France finally ceded all of St. Kitts to the UK in 1713.
-Nevis had been governed as a separate state but was forcibly unified, as was Anguilla, in the 1890s.
+Nevis had been governed as a separate state but was unified, as was Anguilla, in the 1890s.

 The island grouping became an associated state in 1967.
 Anguilla returned to British rule in 1971, finally seceding in 1980.
 St. Kitts and Nevis achieved full independence from the UK in 1983.